The average credit card debt for someone in their 30s is $4,110, but that only tells part of the story about what America owes on their plastic.

 As you plan to pay off your credit cards, it’s important not to underestimate the challenges of your mid-to-late 30s.
 With growing responsibilities and increasingly complicated finances, it can be easy to fall into debt.

-One strategy that may be worth trying is the debt snowball method, where you prioritize repayment on your debts from the debt with the smallest amount to the debt with the largest amount, regardless of their interest rates.
+• One strategy that may be worth trying is the debt snowball method, where you prioritize repayment on your debts from the debt with the smallest amount to the debt with the largest amount, regardless of their interest rates.
 (While still making minimum payments on all other debts, of course.)

 When you pay off the debt with the smallest amount, focus the money you were spending on those payments into the debt with the next lowest balance.
 This method builds in small rewards, helping to give you momentum to continue making payments.
 This method is all about giving yourself a mental boost in order to pay off your debt faster.

 • Another option to consider is to apply for a personal loan.
 Personal loans are loans that can be used for almost any purpose, whether that’s home improvement, covering unexpected medical expenses, or paying off credit card debt.

-Personal loans can be a way to get ahead of debt, since interest rates are typically competitive, especially when compared to high interest credit cards.
+Personal loans can be a way to get ahead of debt, since interest rates are typically competitive, especially when compared to high-interest credit cards.
 A personal loan allows you to consolidate debt — simplifying multiple monthly payments with different credit card companies into one monthly payment.

-Another strategy to pay off credit card debt is, of course, to cut down on expenses and tighten your budget.
+• Another strategy to pay off credit card debt is, of course, to cut down on expenses and tighten your budget.
 When it comes to paying off debt, organization is key.

+Pick one of the different budgeting methods that suits you best.
 Make sure you are tracking both your income and your expenses.
 Take a look at your monthly purchases and try categorizing them into different areas.
 With some strategic planning, small changes can add up to make a big difference.